Animal Tracks: What Do They Reveal?

 Once your outdoor explorations are done, it’s time to analyze your data.

 You can graph your data by hand on notepaper or on a large flip chart for the class to see.
+Or use the steps below to create and print graphs on-line:

 When you have graphed your results, answer the following questions and discuss your results with your class.